vsb-js/general/README.md

       - Install IDE of your choice for JS (Recommended VSC or WebStorm)
 - 02 JavaScript basics
   - Assigment https://classroom.github.com/a/C24ScO_1
+  - Required tasks for 3 points:
+     - All tasks in file array.js
+     - All tasks in file objects.js
+     - All tasks in file strings.js
+  - 1 point if those files can be run without error
+  - You can earn 1 extra point for finishing tasks in cycles.js
+  - Deadline (Sep 22, 2021, 16:00 CEST), but please try to do it ASAP

 #### Labs evaluation
 - Your work has to be submitted via GitHub classroom into your assigment repo before the deadline (7-14 days after the date of lab)